Careers

 Position: Cultural Programs Assistant

-The Reach is seeking motivated and mature candidates who are passionate about education and arts engagement, particularly in informal learning environments like art galleries and museums, for two Cultural Programs Assistant positions.
-During the 12-week work term, the Cultural Programs Assistants will facilitate full-day summer camps for Elementary and Middle School campers, and conduct outreach and engagement activities at local festivals and events.
-The hourly rate for this position is $20.00 plus 4% vacation pay.
-Work schedule is Monday – Friday, between 8am-5pm, with occasional weekend events.
+The Reach is seeking motivated and mature candidates who love working with children and are passionate about arts education, particularly in informal learning environments like art galleries and museums, for two Cultural Programs Assistant positions.
+During the 13-week work term, the Cultural Programs Assistants will gain practical, hands-on experience teaching art to children and youth during our full-day, week-long summer camps.
+The hourly rate for this position is $22.50 plus 4% vacation pay.

 Responsibilities: